Bethakzs/TestTaskPrivatBank/README.md

 # Task Manager

 Logs are stored in the logs folder.
-I remade the task.
-I set the main database to PostgreSQL and the secondary one to H2 because I couldn't kill the H2 process to test my auto-reconnect feature.
-My app is set up for this logic, but in the 'true-task' branch, you can see the code with the opposite configuration.
+I remade the task with backup db: I set the main database to PostgreSQL and the secondary one to H2 because I couldn't kill the H2 process to test my auto-reconnect feature.
+My app is set up for this logic, but in the 'true-task' branch, you can see the code with the opposite configuration, but I can't test it.
 New business logic is added to the project:
 1. The maximum number of tasks allowed is 100.
 2. When a task is created, it starts with a status of "CREATED" and uses local time by default.
 We trigger task notifications to Kafka when the deadline approaches (1 hour before, 10 minutes before, and at the deadline itself)